 We showed up at the W Hotel in Bangkok, where the top echelon of the Asian culinary world rubbed shoulders.
 We were fancy for one night.
 We tried to fit in.
 We drank Champagne.

-We sat in the large ball room and awaited the announcement of the top 50 restaurants in Asia.
+We sat in the large ballroom and awaited the announcement of the top 50 restaurants in Asia.
 Only one of which we’ve actually eaten at.
-But, we met the chef during that visit, so I felt a little more fancy.
+But, we met the chef during that visit, so I felt a little fancier.

 At one point they announced the top restaurant in Indonesia, and without knowing anything more, one word crossed my lips: Locavore.
 In fact, Locavore also won the Highest Climber Award.
-Of the top 50 restaurants in Asia, Locavore rose from 49, to number 22.
+Of the top 50 restaurants in Asia, Locavore Restaurant rose from 49 to number 22.
 Not too shabby.
 (For 2019, Locavore Restaurant rated number 42 on the list, after being 21 in 2018.)

-After the awards ceremony ended, we hung out for a little while more at the W, drank Scottish gin and tonics, and ate giant prawns.
-During the reception we ran into Chef Eelke, the man behind the top restaurant in Indonesia, Locavore.
+After the awards ceremony ended, we hung out for a little while more at the W hotel to drink Scottish gin and tonics and eat giant prawns.
+During the reception, we ran into Chef Eelke, the man behind the top restaurant in Indonesia, Locavore.
 We mentioned that we were returning to Bali the following week.
 Although we had no intention of heading into Ubud proper, we had a meeting on the outskirts.
 Perhaps we could swing by Locavore and test it out.

 Returning to Ubud, and to Locavore